 Do you offer motors with non-standard voltages and HP?

 Many NEMA and metric motors can be re-rated for different voltages, HP and/or frequency based on application, duty cycle, ambient temperature and service factor required.
-For more information, see the 575V and specialty voltages page or contact Elektrim Motors Customer Support to discuss your special application requirements.
+Please contact us to discuss your special application requirements.

 What brake type do you use on your Brake motors – DC or AC?

 Our Brake motors are equipped with DC disc brake with a 460V AC rectifier placed inside the junction box.
 On request, the 460V AC rectifier can be replaced with a 230V AC rectifier.

 Can I order a NEMA motor with a terminal board?